arcticOS/arcticOS/README.md

 #### What will the final hardware look like?

 The final hardware configuration hasn't been fully decided yet, but it should look something like this:
-- 2.8" LCD display
+- Decent sized display
-- RP2040 CPU
+- RP2350 CPU
 - Quectel EC25X modem (depends on region)
 - USB Type C
-- Triple-tap keypad + directional stick.
+- QWERTY keypad + directional stick.
+- Utilize off-the-shelf hardware where possible (screen, battery, modem, etc...) to allow for easier repair and DIY construction

 ## License